Skip to content

 Episodes

-Episodes represent complete video productions that move through an 8-stage pipeline orchestrated by AI agents with automated quality gates.
-Reach Episodes from the top-chrome stage rail — Episodes is the rightmost stage.
+Episodes represent complete video productions that move through a 7-stage pipeline orchestrated by AI agents with automated quality gates.
+Open Episodes from the Studio sidebar.

 Episode detail layout